1,000+ Opportunities

 or transmitted in any form without prior written permission.

-Based on current listing details, eligibility includes: Researchers, graduate students, and extension professionals from domestic non-profit 501(c)(3) organizations; must be willing to share knowledge with land owners, farmers, or ranchers.
+According to the current listing, eligibility includes: Researchers, graduate students, and extension professionals from domestic non-profit 501(c)(3) organizations; must be willing to share knowledge with land owners, farmers, or ranchers.
 Indirect costs are not funded.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.